Hepatitis B in Bali: Prevention & Treatment

 Increased Risk of Liver Cancer

-Early diagnosis is key, and Life Everyouth Bali offers rapid Hepatitis B testing to ensure timely intervention and appropriate management.
+Early diagnosis plays a critical role in preventing serious complications of Hepatitis B. Life Everyouth Bali provides rapid Hepatitis B testing to support timely treatment and appropriate long-term management.

 Unprotected Sexual Contact

-Engaging in unprotected intercourse with an infected individual significantly increases the risk of transmission.
-Using condoms can reduce the risk.
+Engaging in unprotected sexual intercourse with an infected person significantly increases the risk of Hepatitis B transmission.
+Consistent condom use greatly reduces exposure to infected bodily fluids and lowers transmission risk.

 Sharing Needles or Syringes